ICHEC/QNLP/tests/Installation_Issues_Summary.md

 ## Installation Process

 - Fabio recommended using the more up to date `consistent-naming` branch of the repository instead of using the default `master` branch.
-    - Issue: `master` branch appears t be relatively outdated compared to consistent-naming` branch
+    - Issue: `master` branch appears t be relatively outdated compared to consistent-naming` branch.
-    - Consider pushing the `consistent-naming` branch to `master`
+    - Consider pushing the `consistent-naming` branch to `master`.
-    - Consequences: Naming conventions change between the two branches, therefore it would make sense to have the more updated one being used rather than requiring users to change their source code
+    - Consequences: Naming conventions change between the two branches, therefore it would make sense to have the more updated one being used rather than requiring users to change their source code.

 - The installation process of the SDK fails if one follows the standard installation step (```make sdk-release```).
 See the `qHiPSTER_installation_testing.md` and `qHiPSTER_build_process.md` files above for explicit details.
     - Issues:
-        - Does not build
+        - Does not build.
-        - Assumes BigMPI has been pre-installed on machine (BigMPI was provided with installation but not built)
+        - Assumes BigMPI has been pre-installed on machine (BigMPI was provided with installation but not built).
-            - Requires user to manually change paths in `make.inc` once BigMPI has been manually installed
+            - Requires user to manually change paths in `make.inc` once BigMPI has been manually installed.
-        - Does not work when built due to missing header file (`NoisyQureg.hpp`)
+        - Does not work when built due to missing header file (`NoisyQureg.hpp`).
     - Consequences:
         - Installation process is much more involved than it should be and requires a lot of digging around to get working.
 This makes a process that should be completed by executing one or two commands into more lengthy procedure to find the errors.